 The experiment showed the feasibility of changing the lateral motorcycle dynamics through external steering actions, albeit in a controlled environment.

-Although straightforward, the test constitutes a first step towards experimentally testing the compatibility of steering assistance systems with a real rider, and the resulting pieces of evidence look promising.
+The rider was experienced and aware of the system: as it was a preliminary test, it was necessary to conduct this potentially dangerous experiment in the safest conditions without expecting results that could be extended to the entire population.
+Although straightforward, the test constitutes a first step towards experimentally testing the compatibility of steering assistance systems with a real rider; the resulting pieces of evidence look promising and suggest performing a more extensive experimental campaign involving riders with diverse experience levels.

-5. Conclusions
+690 5.
+Conclusions

-Active steering assistance systems for powered two-wheelers have yet to be studied extensively; however, they have the potential to be highly effective in preventing and mitigating motorcycle crashes while complementing the wellresearched brake assist systems.
-For the first time, this study presented an exploratory assessment of such systems.
-This preliminary analysis indicates that the three systems we proposed - MCA, MS, and MAES - are applicable in different emergency scenarios and are complementary, responding well to different situations.
+Active steering assistance systems for powered two-wheelers have yet to be 691 studied extensively; however, they have the potential to be highly effective in 692 preventing and mitigating motorcycle crashes while complementing the well-693 researched brake assist systems.
+For the first time, this study presented an 694 exploratory assessment of such systems.
+This preliminary analysis indicates 695 that the three systems we proposed - MCA, MS, and MAES - are applicable 696 in different emergency scenarios and are complementary, responding well to 697 different situations.
+698

-Among the three systems, MAES appears to have the highest potential benefits, with good estimated applicability across a wide range of emergency scenarios and promising estimated effects in reducing injuries and preventing crashes.
-This evidence motivated us to conduct exploratory field trials: remarkably, applying a superimposed steering action to produce a lateral avoidance manoeuvre was easily manageable by a real rider.
-These findings highlight the potential of active steering assistance systems to enhance motorcycle safety, potentially fostering further research in this area.
+Among the three systems, MAES appears to have the highest potential ben-699 efits, with good estimated applicability across a wide range of emergency scenar-700 ios and promising estimated effects in reducing injuries and preventing crashes.
+701 This evidence motivated us to conduct exploratory field trials: remarkably, ap-702 plying a superimposed steering action to produce a lateral avoidance manoeuvre 703 was easily manageable by a real rider.
+These findings highlight the potential 704 of active steering assistance systems to enhance motorcycle safety, potentially 705 fostering further research in this area.
+706

-657 CRediT authorship contribution statement
+707 CRediT authorship contribution statement

 Mirco Bartolozzi: Conceptualisation, Methodology, Software, Validation, Investigation, Writing - Original Draft, Writing - Review & Editing, Visualisation, Project administration.
 Adelmo Niccolai: Conceptualisation, Methodology, Software, Validation, Formal analysis, Investigation, Writing - Original Draft, Writing - Review & Editing, Visualisation.
-Cosimo Lucci: Software, Resources, Writing - Original Draft, Writing - Review & Editing.
+Cosimo Lucci: Software,

+Resources, Writing - Original Draft, Writing - Review & Editing.
 Giovanni Savino: Conceptualisation, Writing - Review & Editing, Supervision, Formal analysis, Project administration.

-Declaration of Competing Interest
+716 Declaration of Competing Interest